Signs and Symptoms of Hashish Use

 When a person takes too much hashish, they can experience aggression, anxiety, confusion, panic, immobility and heavy sedation.

 Cannabis products are dangerous, addictive drugs in their own right, and for some, they are stepping stones to heavier drug use.
-If a person becomes addicted to any form of cannabis, immediate recovery through an effective rehabilitation program can prevent the need for rehabilitation from addiction to heroin, prescription painkillers, cocaine or other drug.
+If a person becomes addicted to any form of cannabis, immediate recovery through an effective rehabilitation program can prevent the need for rehabilitation from addiction to heroin, prescription painkillers, cocaine or other drugs.

 Learn about the sauna detoxification program that enables a person to flush out stored drug toxins that can be involved in triggering cravings.
 For cannabis in particular, intoxicating components can become stored in fatty tissue, causing lingering symptoms of marijuana or hashish use, even weeks or months after use stopped.
 By combining time in a sauna with nutritional supplements and moderate exercise, the body’s ability to get rid of old drug residues is activated.
 A person who craved the drug so badly that continued abuse was a necessity can find sobriety at last, after completion of this rehab program.